Do you wish you could live abroad in a foreign country? What if I could tell you that traveling and living abroad isn’t as hard as it seems?

 My Journey Traveling & Living Abroad Full-Time

 The first time I moved abroad it was to live as a student in France.
-I applied for a summer program in Chambery, in Savoie, France, and then moved to the city of Lyon where I spent my final two semesters of exchange.
+I applied for a summer program in Chambery, in Savoie, France, and then moved to the city of Lyon where I spent my final two semesters of exchange (about 13 months).

 After my time in France, I returned home to finish my senior year in college in North Carolina.
 I sorely missed my life abroad and so when it came time to graduate in May 2015, I began looking for opportunities abroad that interested me.
 I found a listing on the humanitarian relief website for a student/grad assistant position in an institute in Kathmandu and decided to apply.

 Before I knew it, I was moving to Nepal with an oversized suitcase and our 1-yr old cat in tow.
 Paul joined me a month later and together we braced for culture shock.

 Eventually, the program/employment I had didn’t work out and so, knowing at this point I wouldn’t ever really be happy just moving back to the States, I decided to apply to a master’s degree program in Europe.